Ryael/memoria/README.md

 13. As the site owner, I want to clearly showcase the memory game.
 14. As the site owner, I want users to be able to navigate the menus smoothly and easily.
+15. As the site owner, I want to adhere to a specific vision and provide users with a very engaging game via its design and imagery.
-15. As the site owner, I want to provide a clear explanation of the game-rules and the different difficulties.
+16. As the site owner, I want to provide a clear explanation of the game-rules and the different difficulties.
-16. As the site owner, I want to provide the my social media contacts if users need to report a bug.
+17. As the site owner, I want to provide the my social media contacts if users need to report a bug.
-17. As the site owner, I want to provide attribution links to the website where I used images from.
+18. As the site owner, I want to provide attribution links to the website where I used images from.
-18. As the site owner, I want to provide players a fun and beneficial game that can be enjoyed by players of all ages.
+19. As the site owner, I want to provide players a fun and beneficial game that can be enjoyed by players of all ages.

 [Back to Top &uarr;](#memoria)
 <hr>